uptimeDBA/cockroach-vb-single/cockroach-vb-single/cockroachdb_syntax_diagrams.md

 Some syntax clauses are referenced multiple times when they appear as part of different statements.
 For example the **table_constraint** clause appears in the `ALTER TABLE` and `CREATE TABLE` statements.

 The idea is everything is resolved down such that only things like names and numbers remain.
-The user shouldn't have to leave the page to understand the major components of the syntax.
+A user shouldn't have to leave the page to understand the major components of the syntax.
 On a couple of occasions I've stopped in-lining the syntax because the rabbit hole just goes too deep.

 All of the diagrams have been produced  using CockroachDB's [generate](https://github.com/cockroachdb/docs/tree/gh-pages/generate) utility.
-It's my own version but the only difference is I've seperated the data from the code by placing the specs struct into a file in JSON format.
+It's my own version but the only difference is I've separated the data from the code by placing the specs struct into a file in JSON format. (as discussed with Matt J in [#251](https://github.com/cockroachdb/docs/issues/251)

 For example, the `DROP DATABASE` command in the specs struct looks like: